 Assembly and disassembly of furniture are sometimes included as part of the cost of your move, so it can end up being more cost-effective to go ahead and just let your movers deal with it.
 In other cases, they may charge a nominal fee in order to deal with issues of assembly around your furniture.

 If there’s an especially large piece of furniture that has a lot of pieces to deal with, you may also have to pay a little bit of a fee – it deals with complexity in the long run.

-Your best way to determine how to go forward with this is to go ahead and talk to your movers about it when you start the quotes process.
-During that time, they should be able to give you a pretty good idea as to what you need to know and whether or not you’ll be paying extra for them to deal with disassembly and reassembly of your furniture.
+Your best way to determine how to go forward with this is to go ahead and talk to your movers about it when you start the moving quotes process.
+During that time, they should be able to give you a pretty good idea as to what you need to know and whether or not you’ll be paying extra for them to deal with the disassembly and reassembly of your furniture.

 Do you have any antique furniture?